In this article

 Emotional branding is the process of building a meaningful relationship between your brand and potential customers by provoking basic emotions.
 Hallmark, for example, provokes positive feelings of love and happiness just like Nike provokes feelings of awe and inspiration.
 Ads with emotional content are often used to help develop this brand image.
 By building emotional meaning into your brand, you are better able to create a lasting response that is deeply intertwined with your brand.
 This helps develop trust and brand loyalty over time, which ultimately influences buying decisions, like choosing your brand over your competitors.

-Emotional advertising is directly related to the types of advertisements that are placed by the company in order to evoke emotions, raise awareness around their brand, and to build trust with their target audience.
-Emotional ads can be used both to establish a brand as contribute to a larger discussion about current events or tragedies.
+Emotional advertising is directly related to the types of advertisements that are placed by the company in order to evoke emotions, raise awareness around their brand, and build trust with their target audience.
+Emotional ads can be used both to establish a brand and contribute to a larger discussion about current events or tragedies.
 Airbnb, for example, launched its “Let’s Keep Traveling Forward” campaign following the 2018 US travel ban.
 While this particular marketing message doesn't necessarily encapsulate their entire brand, it certainly speaks to its target audience at an emotional level that helps promote trust and even brand loyalty.

 The tactic that brings it all together, the marketing goals and customer loyalty, is storytelling.
 Storytelling is an art form that has been used since the beginning of human existence and, just like human emotion, is a craft that was developed for survival.
 After all, if you can accurately portray a valuable lesson that will not be forgotten for generations, then your offspring will be better for it.
 So being able to tell a story well not only helps you connect on an emotional level but also helps others remember your story—and brand—for a long time.
 The goal of storytelling is to be so good at it that customers remember your brand when they are in the decision-making process just before purchasing a product.